Beyond $0$ and $\infty$: A solution to the Barge Entropy Conjecture: Proof of Theorem

-Let us explain the difference in the terminology used in Theorem \ref{thm:Kozlowski} and Theorem~\ref{thm:A1}.
-Even though the formulations are not identical, they are equivalent.
-The slight change in terminology between the main text of the paper and the appendix shouldn't cause many problems, but will allow easier navigation through the literature supporting statements in the appendix.
-The definition of a flat cell in Euclidean space may be found in \cite{DevVen}, although the definition had been known for many years.
-A $k$-cell or a $(k-1)$-sphere $X$ in $\mathbb{R}^n$ is {\em flat} if there is a homeomorphism $h$ of $\mathbb{R}^n$ such that $h(X)$ is the unit sphere of its type.
+The definition of a flat cell in Euclidean space may be found in \cite{DevVen}, although the definition had been known for many years{\black: a} $k$-cell or a $(k-1)$-sphere $X$ in $\mathbb{R}^n$ is {\em flat} if there is a homeomorphism $h$ of $\mathbb{R}^n$ such that $h(X)$ is the unit sphere of its type.
 Note that the definition of a tamely embedded cube is the same as the definition of a flat cell.
 To stay in consistency with \cite{Cro} we decided to keep the terminology from there.
 The standard definition of locally flat goes back to the summary paper \cite{BrownGluck-BAMS}.
 Let $M^n$ be a connected topological manifold of dimension $n$ and $D^n$ an $n$-dimensional cube.
 An $n-1$-dimensional topological sphere $\Sigma^{n-1}\subset \mathbb{S}^n$ is said to be \emph{locally flat} if for each point $x\in \Sigma^{n-1}$ there is a neighbourhood $U_x$ of $x$ in $\mathbb{S}^{n}$ and a homeomorphism $f$ of $U_x$ into $\mathbb{S}^{n}$ so that $f(U_x)\subset \Sigma^{n-1}$.
 An embedding $f: D^n\to M^n$ is said to be \emph{locally flat} if $f(\partial D^n)$ is locally flat.
 For an $\Sigma^{n-1}\subset \mathbb{R}^n$ it follows from \cite{Brown-LFE} that locally flat $\implies$ collared, and from \cite{Brown-GST} that collared $\implies$ flat.
 The flattening homeomorphism carries the source $n$-cell into the standard $n$-cell.
 Note also that flat implies locally flat so in fact all three notions are equivalent (see \cite{Brown-LFE}).